enigmatry/entry-blueprint/enigmatry-entry-blueprint-app/README.md

 </app-g-some-from>
 ```

-## Theming Customization
+## Theming Setup
-Blueprint comes with a pre-configured theme.
-If you need to customize or alter theme, please refer to detailed documentation [here](https://github.com/enigmatry/entry-angular-building-blocks/blob/master/libs/entry-components/configure-theming.md).
+For detailed instructions to set up theming refer to the [Theming Setup](./theming-setup.md).